PlatONnetwork/docs/docs/PlatON共识方案.md

 ### Communication complexity analysis

-* PBFT: Mesh network topology, using a two-stage voting protocol, messages are locked when they are in the prepared state, there is a separate view-change process, the communication complexity of the normal process is $ O(n^2) $, and the communication complexity of the view-change process is $ O(n^3) $.
+* PBFT: Mesh network topology, using a two-stage voting protocol, messages are locked when they are in the prepared state, there is a separate view-change process, the communication complexity of the normal process is $$ O(n^2) $$, and the communication complexity of the view-change process is $$ O(n^3)$$.
-* Tendermint: Mesh network topology, using a two-stage voting protocol, messages are locked when they are in the prepared state, the view-change process is merged with the normal process, and the communication complexity is $ O(n^2) $.
+* Tendermint: Mesh network topology, using a two-stage voting protocol, messages are locked when they are in the prepared state, the view-change process is merged with the normal process, and the communication complexity is $$ O(n^2) $$.
-* Hotstuff star network topology, using a three-phase voting protocol, the message is locked when it reaches the pre-committed state, the ViewChange process is merged with the normal process, and the communication complexity is $O(n)$.
+* Hotstuff star network topology, using a three-phase voting protocol, the message is locked when it reaches the pre-committed state, the ViewChange process is merged with the normal process, and the communication complexity is $$O(n)$$.
-* CBFT: mesh network topology, using a three-phase voting protocol, messages are locked when they reach the pre-committed state, the process of self-adaptive view-change, and the communication complexity is $ O(n^2) $.
+* CBFT: mesh network topology, using a three-phase voting protocol, messages are locked when they reach the pre-committed state, the process of self-adaptive view-change, and the communication complexity is $$ O(n^2) $$.

 ## Case Analysis